 Limit your heating

-The average thermostat setting in the UK is 20.1C and houses are generally heated for eight hours a day.
+The average thermostat setting in the UK is 20C and houses are generally heated for seven and a half hours a day.
 This could have the potential of adding up to a very large sum of money, something which you would be wise to keep an eye on.

 Check your benefit eligibility